Click (TV programme)

-Click (formerly Click Online) is a weekly BBC television programme covering technology news and recent developments in the world of technology and the Internet, presented by Spencer Kelly and Lara Lewington.
-It was created by then BBC presenter Stephen Cole.
+Click (formerly Click Online) is a BBC television programme which was broadcast between 6 April 2000 and 22 March 2025, covering technology news and developments in the world of technology and the Internet.
+Its first presenter was Stephen Cole.
+Its final presenters were Spencer Kelly and Lara Lewington.

-Since its debut in April 2000, it has broadcast a new episode every week, marking its 1,000th episode on 6 July 2019.
+Since its debut on 6 April 2000, it broadcast a new episode every week, marking its 1,000th episode on 6 July 2019.

+In October 2024, the channel announced it was to axe the programme after 25 years, alongside its interview show HARDtalk.
+Spencer Kelly, the lead presenter of the programme, later confirmed on social media that he had “filmed his final piece for the programme”.
+This episode was broadcast on 15 March 2025, with the programme's final episode airing a week later.

+A successor to the show, Tech Now, launched on 29 March 2025.

 Format

-Each episode is introduced by the hosts, Spencer Kelly and Lara Lewington, and features reports about technology developments all over the world by a group of BBC contributors.
+Each episode is introduced by the presenters, Spencer Kelly and Lara Lewington, and features reports about technology developments all over the world by a group of BBC contributors.
 Reports cover a variety of 'tech' subjects, including consumer technologies and issues, social impact of emerging technologies, video games, and innovations in mobile technology.

 The show currently features a "Week in Tech" segment, compiling the week's biggest news in the technology area.

 The programme previously included Webscape, a closing segment hosted by Kate Russell recommending new and useful websites.
 This segment was dropped but Russell continued doing general reporting for the show.

-There are different editions of the programme, two 30-minute programmes (shown on BBC News), a global edition (BBC World News), and a 15-minute version (BBC One and BBC News during BBC Breakfast).
+There are different editions of the programme, two 30-minute programmes (shown on UK feed of BBC News channel), a global edition (international feed of BBC News channel), and a 15-minute version (BBC One and UK feed of BBC News channel during BBC Breakfast).
 A four-minute version also appears on BBC World News at varying times of the week.